plasmo-dev/Plasmo.jl/docs/src/index.md

 ## Future Development
 There are currently a few major development avenues for Plasmo.jl.
 Here is a list of some of the major features we intend to add for future releases:

-* Parallel & Distributed modeling capabilities
+* Distributed modeling capabilities
-* Nonlinear linking constraints
-* Graph metrics and custom partitioning algorithms
+* Custom optigraph partitioning algorithms
-* Better distributed solver support
+* Decomposition-based solver development
+* GraphOptInterface.jl development
+* Interface with InfiniteOpt.jl

 We are also looking for help from new contributors.
 If you would like to contribute to Plasmo.jl, please create a new issue or pull request on the [GitHub page](https://github.com/plasmo-dev/Plasmo.jl)